Growth Through User Relationships

 The landing page was designed not only for registration details, but also to provide links to content about the game, and account for getting new and existing players hyped.

-Our ideal experience hit a snag wanting to rely on our internal system logic, to control and validate user access, reducing friction to get in game.
-But our external partners needed us to use a flow with access codes, which added a little user friction, which turned out fine given it's an expected experience on other products.
+The ideal experience hit a snag wanting to rely on our internal system logic, to control and validate user access, reducing friction to get in game.
+But our external partners needed us to use a flow with access codes, which added a little user friction.
+This turned out fine given it's an expected experience on other products.

-Our ideal experience hit a snag wanting to rely on our internal system logic, to control and validate user access, reducing friction to get in game.
-But our external partners needed us to use a flow with access codes, which added a little user friction, which turned out fine given it's an expected experience on other products.
+The ideal experience hit a snag wanting to rely on our internal system logic, to control and validate user access, reducing friction to get in game.
+But our external partners needed us to use a flow with access codes, which added a little user friction.
+This turned out fine given it's an expected experience on other products.

-We also tried early on to reduce bad actors selling unusable codes to excited players, by bringing the invitation process into the user account management.
-Unfortunately we realized early on this would greatly increase the project scope, and punted the capabilities to a future project.
+Early on, I made a point to attempt to reduce bad actors selling unusable codes to excited players, by bringing the invitation process into the user account management.
+Unfortunately upon exploration, this would greatly increase the project scope, so teh concept was punted the capabilities to a future project.

-We also tried early on to reduce bad actors selling unusable codes to excited players, by bringing the invitation process into the user account management.
-Unfortunately we realized early on this would greatly increase the project scope, and punted the capabilities to a future project.
+Early on, I made a point to attempt to reduce bad actors selling unusable codes to excited players, by bringing the invitation process into the user account management.
+Unfortunately upon exploration, this would greatly increase the project scope, so teh concept was punted the capabilities to a future project.

 Aligned MVP Solution

-For MVP we needed the simplest version that allowed users to share access codes with friends.
-What we landed on was a responsive flow, provided users granted access through our system registration, the ability to share an access code through their chosen method.
-Forcing this experience through the console flow would limit user options, but this solution allowed users to chose their own path - be that email, discord, or text (as seen below!).
+To make MVP launch dates, the simplest version allowing users to share access codes with friends was landed on.
+The result was a responsive flow, which provided users access through our system registration, and the ability to share an access code through their chosen method.
+Had we forced this experience through the console flow, it would limit user options.
+This solution allowed users to chose their own share path - be that email, discord, or text (as seen below!).

-For MVP we needed the simplest version that allowed users to share access codes with friends.
-What we landed on was a responsive flow, provided users granted access through our system registration, the ability to share an access code through their chosen method.
-Forcing this experience through the console flow would limit user options, but this solution allowed users to chose their own path - be that email, discord, or text (as seen below!).
+To make MVP launch dates, the simplest version allowing users to share access codes with friends was landed on.
+The result was a responsive flow, which provided users access through our system registration, and the ability to share an access code through their chosen method.
+Had we forced this experience through the console flow, it would limit user options.
+This solution allowed users to chose their own share path - be that email, discord, or text (as seen below!).